Frequently Asked Questions

 10. What can and can’t change between Phase I and II?

-- If additional targets are necessary, please send your request to the SALT Science Directory, David Buckley, for consideration.
+- If additional targets are necessary, please send your request to the head of SALT Astro Ops and your liaison astronomer via SALThelp for consideration.

 - You cannot use more time than the TAC allocated.

-- You cannot use tighter observing conditions than requested in Phase I. This includes seeing, moon phase and sky transparency.
+- If you are use tighter observing conditions (seeing, moon phase and sky transparency) than requested in Phase I, please contact your liaison astronomer first.
 You may, of course, loosen these conditions to improve the chance of your observation being taken.

-- Any significant change in the instrumentation requirements or science aims needs to be approved by the SALT Science Director, David Buckley.
+- Any significant change in the instrumentation requirements or science aims needs to be approved by the head of SALT Astro Ops, Encarni Romero Colmenero.

 11. Do I need to specify FLAT and ARC configs in the PIPT?